Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes under ICH E9 (R1): Data availablility statement

+The \texttt{R} codes (version 4.4.1) for estimation and hypothesis testing are available on GitHub (\url{github.com/naiiife/ICHe9r1}).
 The data that support the findings of this study are available from Novo Nordisk A/S. Restrictions apply to the availability of these data, which were used under license for this study.